-This course is concurrent with PTM113 Theology & Practice of Spiritual Formation: Practicum.
+Formerly, this course is a connected practicum with PTM113 Theology & Practice of Spiritual Formation.

-ATH 201 Pentecostal Ministry in the local Church (2 credits)
+ATH 201 Pentecostal Ministry in the local Church (3 credits)

 A practical study of local church ministry within the Pentecostal tradition.
 While all ministry traditions have much in common, there are some perspectives unique to Pentecostals.
 Special focus will be given, but not limited to, Pentecostal expressions of worship, multi-cultural engagement, complimentary integration of fivefold functions, and the relationship between ministry staff respecting lines of authority.